cyschneck/centerline-width/README.md

 ### Converted Text File to CSV

-Convert a text file with coordinates for a left and right bank's latitude/longitude to a csv file
+Convert a text file with coordinates for a left and right bank's latitude and longitude to a csv file with columns for the left bank latitude (llat), left bank longitude (llon), right bank latitude (rlat), right bank longitude (rlon)

 ```
 convertColumnsToCSV(text_file=None, flipBankDirection=False)